My Mother's Corn Bread Dressing Recipe

-It's time to cook homemade dressing if you have ever been gulity of serving your family store bought stuffing.
+It's time to cook homemade dressing, if you have ever felt guilt about serving your family story bough stuffing.

-But before you get into the recipe, let me share may secrets with you.
-I alwasy prepare giblet gravy and homemade cranberry sauce.
-If you give this recipe a try, I promise no more dried out dressing or stuffed up stuffing.
+But before you get into the recipe, let me share my secrets with you.
+I always prepare and serve giblet gravy and homemade cranberry sauce with my dressing.

 - 2 cup self rising corn meal

 - 3 tablespoon vegetable shortening oil or dripping

 - 1 cup finely chopped cooked chicken gizzard

 - 1 medium green bell pepper, finely chopped

 - 1 teaspoon poultry season (adjust to taste)